RockefellerArchiveCenter/processing-manual/processing.md

 D. No RAC staff members are authorized to handle material designated as TOP SECRET or higher.
 However, the secret-level qualified archivist should immediately secure the materials in the RAC classified safe.
 An applicable government official must be contacted to address this material further.

 E. Sometimes material in a collection has been declassified.
-In such instances, please be aware that even if all of the documents in a given section have been declassified, every individual page may not have been specifically marked as such.
+In such instances, please be aware that even if all the documents in a given section have been declassified, every individual page may not have been specifically marked as such.
 Depending on the situation, the declassified material can either be integrated back into the main body of the collection, or it may be placed as a separate group of files at or near the end of a collection.

 ## Preservation Photocopying